hiblaphp/parallel/README.md

 ## Fractal Concurrency: The Async Hybrid

-Hibla provides a unified concurrency model.
+Hibla Parallel provides a unified concurrency model.
 While `async/await` handles non-blocking I/O, `parallel()` offloads **actual blocking PHP functions** (like `sleep()`, legacy database drivers, or CPU-heavy work) to separate processes.

-Because every worker is a "Smart Worker" with its own event loop, you can mix these models recursively.
+Because every worker is a "Smart Worker" with its own event loop, you can mix these models recursively until the maximum process nesting limit.
 The following block finishes in exactly 1 second:
 ```php
 use Hibla\Promise\Promise;
 use function Hibla\{parallel, async, await, delay};